YasiTL/YasiTL/README.md

 ### Hi, I am Yasaman!
 But since you're here, you can call me Yasi ✨

 ### 🤘 About me
-I am a 2nd year computer science student at Illinois Institute of Technology.
+I am a 3rd year computer science student at Illinois Institute of Technology.
 I am passionate about developing technology that will leave a lasting mark on the communities I love.
 I am always seeking the next challenge and always looking for people I can help rise with me.

 ### 💖 What I love doing...
 * Full stack web development
-* Learning about Education Techology
+* Learning about Education, and Education Techology
 * UI/UX Design
 * Designing and managing creative and technical projects
 * Teaching and mentoring young women